Dynamically preparing robust Bell states by time-boundary engineering: Parametric conditions for constructing Bell states

 \section{Parametric conditions for constructing Bell states}

-This section derives the parametric conditions for constructing Bell states presented in Eq.~(8) of the MT.
-In the MT, we start from the initial state given by Eq.~(4), which represents a two-particle plane wave with both particles residing in the lower band.
-When encountering the time boundary (the system parameter $\eta_i$ abruptly switches to $\eta_f$), the eigenstates of the system transform from
+This section derives the parametric conditions for constructing Bell states presented in Eq.~\eqref{bellcondition}.
+We start from the initial state given by Eq.~\eqref{plwave}, which represents a two-particle plane wave with both particles residing in the lower band.
+When encountering the TB, the eigenstates of the system transform from

 into